NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

 ```

-The diagram above is used to illustrate the different types of relationships between classes in the UML diagram.
-Only a subset of these UML relationships are used in the first version of the schema.
+The Schema Relationships UML diagram is used to illustrate the different types of relationships between classes in the UML diagram.
+Only a subset of these UML relationships is used in the first version of the schema.
 Please note that these are general UML concepts and their specific interpretation can vary based on the context of a given diagram.

 1.	**Inheritance (--|>):** Represents a relationship between two classes where one class (the subclass) inherits from another class (the superclass).
 In the legend, classA is a subclass of classB.
 2.	**Composition (--*):** Represents a type of association that represents a part-whole or part-of relationship.
 In the legend, classC is composed of classD